CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

 ### Task 3: Edit the knowledge base

+In this task, you will learn how to edit the knowledge base in your **Language** resource to refine and update the information for improved AI-driven insights.

 Your knowledge base is based on the details in the FAQ document and some pre-defined responses.
 You can add custom question-and-answer pairs to supplement these.

 1. Expand the left panel and select **Edit knowledge base**.
 Then select **+** to add a new question pair.